-In 1166 a pious knight having begged for burial in the tomb of the Saint, the body, which had lain there for nearly 1000 years, was discovered incorrupt,1 and was placed in the church, where such notable miracles were wrought by the intercession of St. Amadour, that Henry II., King of England, then at Castelnau de Bretenoux, himself visited Rocamadour2 to see the holy relics and to pray at the shrine.
+In 1166 a pious knight having begged for burial in the tomb of the Saint, the body, which had lain there for nearly 1000 years, was discovered incorrupt,1 and was placed in the church, where such notable miracles were wrought by the intercession of St. Amadour, that Henry II., King of England, then at Castelnau de Brétenoux, himself visited Rocamadour2 to see the holy relics and to pray at the shrine.

 A subterranean chapel was hewn out of the rock to receive the remains of St. Amadour, and dedicated in his honour.
 Here his body rested till 1562, when the insane savagery of the fanatical Huguenots was sweeping like devouring flame over the unhappy country.
-"Having sworn to abolish on the soil of France the worship of Our Lady and the Saints, they seized the sanctuary of Rocamadour, and having pillaged the higher shrines (the Miraculous Chapel, St. Michael, and the though it does not accord with all the details.
-But as regards the flexibility of the members there is probably an exaggeration.
-2 This was not Henry II.'s only visit to Rocamadour.
-It was here, a few years later, that he vowed to become reconciled with St. Thomas of Canterbury, a vow which he immediately carried out at Amboise.
-In 1182 he was proclaimed King of Aquitaine at a palace in the rock-city below, the Chateau de la Caretta, destroyed at the Revolution, which stood at the foot of the great staircase.
-A beautiful sixteenth century mansion now stands close to the site.
-The portion of the main street adjoining is still called the Rue de la Couronnerie.
+"Having sworn to abolish on the soil of France the worship of Our Lady and the Saints, they seized the sanctuary of Rocamadour, and having pillaged the higher shrines (the Miraculous Chapel, St. Michael, and the

 1 It has been suggested-if indeed its preservation were not wholly miraculous-that the body of St. Amadour had become petrified, and this, in the light of what took place in 1562, would seem a not improbable hypothesis, though it does not accord with all the details.
 But as regards the flexibility of the members there is probably an exaggeration.
+2 This was not Henry II.'s only visit to Rocamadour.
+It was here, a few years later, that he vowed to become reconciled with St. Thomas of Contentions of the members of the impredicted warried out at Ambeisa.